munificent/craftinginterpreters/book/inheritance.md

 That's great if the subclass wants to *replace* some superclass behavior completely.
 But, in practice, subclasses often want to *refine* the superclass's behavior.
-They want to do a little work specific to the subclass, but also invoke the original superclass behavior too.
+They want to do a little work specific to the subclass, but also execute the original superclass behavior too.

 However, since the subclass has overridden the method, there's no way to refer to the original one.
 If the subclass method tries to call it by name, it will